entando/entando-docs/vuepress/docs/v7.2/tutorials/consume/multitenancy.md

 # Multitenancy on Entando

-This tutorial details how to configure Entando to serve multiple tenants.
+This tutorial describes how to configure Entando to serve multiple tenants.
 See [Multitenancy on Entando](../../docs/consume/multitenancy.md) for more details on concepts and architecture.

 ## Prerequisites
 * [A working instance of Entando 7.2 or higher](../../docs/getting-started/README.md) based on the Tomcat server image.
 This is the default for the `standardServerImage` in the `EntandoApp` custom resource.